-Serving patients seeking cataract surgery in Reading, Wyomissing and the surrounding Berks County areaDomenic C. Izzo, Jr., MD, Francisco L. Tellez, MD, FACS, and Peter D. Calder, MD, are board-certified ophthalmologists who specialize in cataract and intraocular lens implant (IOL) surgery.
+Serving patients seeking cataract surgery in Reading, Wyomissing and the surrounding Berks County areaDomenic C. Izzo, Jr., MD, Francisco L. Tellez, MD, FACS, Peter D. Calder, MD, Kasey L. Pierson, MD, and Benjamin Nicholas, MD, are board-certified ophthalmologists who specialize in cataract and intraocular lens implant (IOL) surgery.
 Every week they perform state-of-the-art cataract surgery, giving our patients excellent vision and fast recovery.
 Drs.
-Izzo, Tellez and Calder use the highest quality surgical technologies and techniques.
+Izzo, Tellez Calder, Pierson, and Nicholas use the highest quality surgical technologies and techniques.

 The Berks Eye Physicians & Surgeons team is dedicated to providing patients with comforting care and the best possible results.
 Drawing on their decades of experience, along with a dedicated and professional staff, Berks Eye Physicians & Surgeons are able to deliver superior patient care.

 Drs.
-Izzo, Tellez and Calder begin cataract surgery by administering eye-numbing drops and applying eyelid holders to prevent blinking.
+Izzo, Tellez, Calder, Pierson, and Nicholas begin cataract surgery by administering eye-numbing drops and applying eyelid holders to prevent blinking.
 Next, they make a small “self-sealing” incision on the surface of the cornea and break up and remove the clouded lens through a process called phacoemulsification.
 The natural lens is then replaced with an artificial intraocular lens implant (IOL), which is customized for the patient.
 The IOL is selected based on the patient’s unique vision goals and lifestyle.

 The eye surgeons of Berks Eye Physicians & Surgeons are affiliated with several professional organizations.

 Drs.
-Izzo, Calder and Tellez have had advanced training in presbyopia-correcting lens implantation to help patients eliminate their dependence on glasses and contact lenses.
+Izzo, Calder, Tellez, Pierson, and Nicholas have had advanced training in presbyopia-correcting lens implantation to help patients eliminate their dependence on glasses and contact lenses.

 Intraocular lens (IOL) implants have been used successfully for years to replace cataractous natural lenses that have become sufficiently opaque to interfere with good vision.
 Until 2005, the only IOL option for patients was the monofocal lens, which only focuses at a limited vision range.
 Distance vision is normally chosen, since it actually covers the longest range.
 Middle and near vision correction after surgery is achieved with glasses (either bifocals or trifocals).